nsarno/knock/README.md

 ### Is this gem going to be maintained?

 Yes.

-We're using it in our own apps, and we'll keep improving it.
+And we will keep improving it.

 ## Getting Started